lsquaredleland/delegation-bot/README.md

 ### Misc to learn
 - What is the best way to store state in a node app?
 Or is the better approach to connect to an external database?
+- Are AMM pools weighting based on token price OR on token amt? (gut feeling is token prices...)